pneff93/csfle/azure_connect/README.md

 ```

 > [!NOTE]
-> Be aware that when adding the jdbc connector, we need to use at least version 10.8.2 as stated in the documentation.
+> Be aware that when adding the JDBC connector, we need to use at least version 10.8.2 as stated in the documentation.
 > Also as stated [here](https://docs.confluent.io/kafka-connectors/jdbc/10.8/jdbc-drivers.html#mysql-server), we need to add
 > a JDBC driver for MySQL.
 Therefore, we download the driver and upload it together with the JDBC connector as a zip file.